daviekish/triangle-tracker/README.md

 ## Description

     1. it is a site that defines the properties of a triangle.
-    2. It shows the back-end and front end of the Calculator.
+    2. has both the back end and front end of the workmanship.

 ## Authors

 1. David Kamweru.
-2. Faith Kazungu.

 ## Technologies Used

 1. HTML.
 2. CSS.
 3. JavaScript.
+4. JSfiddle.
     ## Setup Instructions
         1. simply type this url in your browser
     ## live link